Department of Undergraduate Theology

 MILD-464 Ministry-Preaching & Teaching 3 Credits

 A study of the theology and practice of preaching and teaching.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: MILD-367